Ithaca College Travel Policy

 • Review monthly Travel Card statement and report any issues immediately.

 • Ensure sales tax is not applied to Travel Card transactions.
 The cardholder must supply supporting documentation in the event that sales tax is charged.

-All credit card transactions are subject to periodic audits to ensure compliance with College policies and procedures.
+All credit card transactions and Expense Reports are subject to periodic audits to ensure compliance with College policies and procedures.

 Consequences for Misuse

 Individuals using Ithaca College Travel Cards are accountable